 As part of the buying group’s fundraising, a charity raffle was held at their event and gala evening in Telford in June, while other members of the central office team have embarked on their own challenges such as a sponsored Pub Walk for Pendleside Hospice, an important charity that is local to the central offices in Altham, Lancashire.
 The Group will also be running a raffle at its annual ‘An Evening With’ event, which takes place at the prestigious St Paul’s Cathedral in London on December 1st.

-Outside of the central office team, CRG member Birchalls have run a number of events including a charity quiz night, golf day, team raffle, gin night and a sponsored leg wax and tattoo auction.
-The team at Creed have been active with various local fundraising activities including their monthly staff lottery and stock donations.
+Outside of the central office team, CRG member Birchall Foodservice have run a number of events including a charity quiz night, golf day, team raffle, gin night and a sponsored leg wax and tattoo auction.
+The team at Creed Foodservice have been active with various local fundraising activities including their monthly staff lottery and stock donations.
 Harvest have been fundraising with their MD Richard Strongman taking part in a parachute jump and their Purchasing Director Mark Wright ‘Braving the shave’.
-Savona’s London Depot Manager Jon Gregg raised funds by climbing Mount Snowdon, while the team at Thomas Ridley organised a static cycle event for local suppliers and customers.
-Caterite have run a number of charitable initiatives over the past year, while Turner Price have supported the fundraising through a donation.
+Savona Foodservice London Depot Manager Jon Gregg raised funds by climbing Mount Snowdon, while the team at Thomas Ridley organised a static cycle event for local suppliers and customers.
+Caterite Food and Wine Service have run a number of charitable initiatives over the past year, while Turner Price have supported the fundraising through a donation.
 Over in Ireland, Henderson Foodservice have organised a football tournament, Halloween Dog Fancy Dress Competition and five team members took part in an abseil at Croke Park as part of their fundraising.

 Other activities to follow over the next few months include team Bake Offs, Halloween Fancy Dress days, driver focused activities and cycling challenges.
 Matthew Hitchen, Purchasing Director at Trevors Foodservice, will also be taking part in a ‘Jail Break’ where he will be locked in a room and will need to call on suppliers and other contacts to raise a certain amount before he is able to ‘break out.’